Wicker (film): Production

-Topic Studios and Tango Entertainment finance and produce the film with Alex Huston Fischer and Eleanor Wilson as directers, from a screenplay they adapted from the short story "The Wicker Husband" by Ursula Wills-Jones.
+Topic Studios and Tango Entertainment finance and produce the film with Alex Huston Fischer and Eleanor Wilson as directors, from a screenplay they adapted from the short story "The Wicker Husband" by Ursula Wills-Jones.
 Producers include Ed Sinclair and Tom Carver from South of The River, David Michôd and Brad Zimmerman for Yoki, Inc. and Justin Lothrop and Brent Stiefel for Votiv, as well as Olivia Colman, who leads the cast.

-Alongside Colman, Dev Patel was initially attached but was replaced by Alexander Skarsgard.
+Alongside Colman, Dev Patel was initially attached but was replaced by Alexander Skarsgård.
 The cast also includes Peter Dinklage and Elizabeth Debicki.

 Principal photography was completed by September 2025 in Budapest.

+Release

+Wicker premiered at the Eccles Theater in Park City, Utah, USA, as part of the Sundance Film Festival on January 24, 2026.
+In February 2026, Black Bear Pictures, which also handled international sales on the film, acquired North American distribution rights at the European Film Market.
+The film is scheduled to be released in selected cinemas in the United States on October 23, 2026.
+The film will then be released a week later in the United Kingdom on 30 October, 2026.
+Roadshow Films will release the film in Australia on November 5.

+Reception

+On the review aggregator website Rotten Tomatoes, 91% of 23 critics' reviews are positive, with an average rating of 7.9/10.
+Metacritic, which uses a weighted average, assigned the film a score of 70 out of 100, based on 11 critics, indicating "generally favorable" reviews.